What do you get when you cross a painfully awkward son, lofty comedic ambition and

-Norman and Jax are a legendary comedic duo in waiting, with a five-year plan to perform at the Edinburgh Fringe by the time they're fifteen.
-But when Jax dies before they turn twelve, Norman decides paying tribute to his best friend just can't wait... so he rewrites their plan:
+Norman and Jax were a legendary comedic duo in waiting.
+They had a plan to take them all the way to the Edinburgh Fringe in just 5 years’ time.
+But when Jax dies before they turn twelve, Norman decides a tribute act for his best friend just can’t wait… so he rewrites their plan:

 The funny thing about Norman Foreman is that he's wheedled his way into my heart, and I suspect I'll have a Norman shaped hole there forever.